aws-solutions/document-understanding-solution/README.md

 You can use a Cloud9 enviornment or EC2 instance (recommended: t3.large or higher on Amazon Linux platform) to deploy the solution
 To run the solution,first clone the project

 There are multiple options to deploy the solution.
-Please review them below and choose-
+Please review them below-

 ## 1. Development Deploy